Kokichi Nishimura: Postwar life

 In late 1945 Nishimura married Yukiko, five years his junior.
 He was introduced to her on an omiai (arranged matchmaking date) organized by a classmate of his mother, on the condition that he would return to New Guinea to retrieve the bodies of his comrades.
 They had four children, three sons and a daughter.

 The Military Police (MPs) were very active at this time and while he had not been involved in any war crimes, he didn't trust the MPs, and avoided ports and railway stations due to their checkpoints.
 He worked various jobs around Shikoku and set up the Kochi Prefecture Cooperative to arrange jobs for unemployed veterans, widows and families who had lost men in the war.
 The postwar Occupation of Japan formally ended in 1952, and in 1955 he returned to Tokyo.

 He founded the Nishimura Machinery Research Institute in Tokyo's Ota Ward.
 The firm is still in business as of 2018.
 He once again developed a reputation as a trouble-shooter and became friends with Akio Morita, the founder of Sony, who dealt with him directly.
 He also did work for Hitachi and developed a relationship with its president.
-He developed a rotary engine for motor vehicles but refused to sell it to Isuzu Motors when it became clear that it would sell the information to a foreign company.
+He developed a rotary engine for motor vehicles but refused to sell it to Isuzu when it became clear that it would sell the information to a foreign company.

 His oldest and favorite son Akira died in a car accident in 1966 at age twenty.
 Over the years Nishimura visited the mostly empty graves of his dead comrades, and also visited their relatives.
 He gradually made plans to return to New Guinea to retrieve his friends' bodies.
 He was partly inspired in the 1970s by the return to Japan of the holdouts Shōichi Yokoi and Hiroo Onoda who had refused to accept word of Japan's surrender, and the fact that the war was being forgotten by the Japanese public also spurred him on.

 He was a member of the Kochi-New Guinea Association, a veterans group, which disapproved of his plans to recover bodies without going through official government channels.
 Sadashige Imanishi, a senior member of the association and a friend of Nishimura, had been on a 1969 recovery operation with the Ministry of Health and stayed in Popondetta.
 Dozens of bodies were recovered and cremated, and then placed in Chidorigafuchi National Cemetery in Tokyo.

 In 1979 when he told his wife Yukiko and their children of his plans to return to New Guinea post-retirement, she argued against it, as did his two surviving sons.
 His daughter Sachiko supported him, and the family split down the middle.
 He gave his wife almost all of his property and never saw her nor their remaining two sons again.
 When interviewed later in life, Nishimura stated that he could not even remember his wife's name, and that his sons are "nothing to do with me."